padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------
 ## SHADER PRECACHING/CACHING
 Getting in stress if the visual is freezing while the shaders are compiling?
 Don't worry.
 I've got you!
 BeatDrop now supports shader precaching/caching for instant loading presets.
-Now you can experience 0 seconds compile time when you loaded the same preset that contains shaders! ;)
+Now you can experience 0 seconds compile time when you load the same preset that contains shaders! ;)

 Here is the comparison below!